farzin89/TensorFlow/README.md

 * MAE - mean absolute error,"on average, how wrong is each of my model's predictions"
 * MSE - mean square error, " square the average errors"

+### Running experiments to improve our model

+# Build a model -> fit it -> evaluate it -> tweak it -> fit it -> evaluate it -> tweak it -> fit it -> evaluate it ...

+1. Get more data - get more examples for your model to train on (more opportunities to learn patterns or relationships between features and labels)

+2. Make your model larger ( using a more complex model)- this might come in the form of more layers or more hidden units in each layer.

+3. Train for longer - give your model more of a chance to find patterns in the data.

+# lets do 3 modelling experiments:

+1. model 1 : - same as the original model, 1 layer, trained for 100 epochs.
+2. model 2 : - 2 layers, trained for 100 epochs
+3. model 3 : - 2 layers, trained for 500 epochs